Rishabh606/VehicleTrackingSystem/README.md

 - open index.html
 - click on one of the vehicles
 - wait for a minute you will see the car moving on the map
+- A video is also attached by name of project-video for reference

 ## Contributors